jekymin8232/mcorpai-com/README.md

 For more information about the AI research institute and our long-term vision, please visit:
 [https://mcorpai.org/](https://github.com/jekymin8232/mcorpai-com)

+Several Asian countries—including South Korea, Japan, Taiwan, Singapore, and Malaysia—place significant importance on ESG initiatives.
+Across Europe, ESG principles are also widely recognized as a core component of corporate strategy and long-term sustainability.

+By publishing a meaningful Social Impact ESG Report on an annual basis and demonstrating measurable public benefit, it may be possible to attract support from companies that prioritize ESG values.
+Such partnerships could help establish a sustainable funding model for long-term AI research and development.

+With a strong ESG strategy, transparent reporting, and meaningful social impact, annual funding opportunities in the range of approximately USD 200,000 per corporate partner may be achievable through sponsorships and strategic partnerships.

+If support can be secured from approximately five ESG-oriented companies, total annual research funding could potentially reach around USD 1 million.
+Such a funding model would provide a solid foundation for recruiting developers, sustaining long-term research efforts, and advancing meaningful AI innovation focused on public benefit and social impact.

 ---
 ## Social Impact AI : The spirit of open source is to share freely.